primer/react/contributor-docs/adrs/adr-XXX-file-structure.md

 ### Rules

 - Every component should have its own PascalCased directory directly under `src/`
-- Subcomponents meant to be used as children of their parent component should be properties of the exported component (e.g., `BreadCrumbs.Item`)
+- Subcomponents meant to be used as children of their parent component should be properties of the exported component (e.g., `Breadcrumbs.Item`)
 - Subcomponents meant to be used on their own should be exported as a named export (e.g., `ButtonDanger`)
-- Replacements of existing components should use an incrementing number (e.g., `BreadCrumbs2` rather than `NewBreadCrumbs`)
+- Replacements of existing components should use an incrementing number (e.g., `Breadcrumbs2` rather than `NewBreadcrumbs`)

 ## Implementation